 Everyone's all a-flutter at the Natural History Museum because the butterflies are back in town!
 The Natural History Museum is opening the Butterfly Pavilion on the museum’s South Lawn, offering delightful flutterby time on the same site where the creepier Spider Pavilion usually sets up in autumn.
 From chrysalis to butterfly, the Butterfly Pavilion is full of magical moments, which is why it rates as one of our 100 things to do with LA kids before they grow up.

-Tickets are available beginning on March 20, with a limited number of guests allowed each day.
-But don't worry, these lovely Painted Ladies and delicate Lacewings will be on display all summer long, so everyone will have a chance to see them!
+Tickets are available beginning on March 5, and these lovely Painted Ladies and delicate Lacewings will be on display all summer long, so everyone will have a chance to see them!

 Where To Start Your Visit with the Butterflies

 A visit to the Butterfly Pavilion starts best with a stroll through the Nature Gardens, including a walk through the Pollinator Garden, which is a habitat for hummingbirds, butterflies, and honeybees.
 Throughout the Nature Gardens, you can find more than 600 kinds of plants—including California natives and others from around the world.
 Be sure to keep a lookout for other animals like lizards, squirrels, and more.

 Butterflies come in every shade of the rainbow.